Allex191/ap-skills-snake/README.md

 - color change based on collected items
 - sound effects
 - gameLayer refactor useEffects

-#### Uncategorized

-- snake can eat the last square of itself
-- snake should eat move and when move grow

-#### Current working on

-- add zone for touch on mobile
 - ui size fix
 - calc img padding for stroke
-- show points in canvas
 - set height of ui bigger uISize: { x: 0, y: 0 },
 - make media querries if its too smal for mobile

+#### Uncategorized

+- snake can eat the last square of itself
+- snake should eat move and then grow

+#### Current working on

+- add prevScore and highScore to localStorage